centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

                              separated by commas.
 You must specify at least one contact or contact group in each service definition. stalking_options             This directive determines which service states "stalking" is enabled for.
 Valid options are a combination of one or more of the following: o = stalk on OK states, w = stalk on WARNING states, u = stalk on UNKNOWN states, and c = stalk on
                              CRITICAL states.
-More information on state stalking can be found :ref:`here <states_talking>`. notes                        This directive is used to define an optional string of notes pertaining to the service. notes_url                    This directive is used to define an optional URL that can be used to provide more information about the service.
+More information on state stalking can be found :ref:`here <state_stalking>`. notes                        This directive is used to define an optional string of notes pertaining to the service. notes_url                    This directive is used to define an optional URL that can be used to provide more information about the service.
 Any valid URL can be used.
 This can be very useful if you want to make detailed information on the service, emergency